 Broadband social tariffs

-If you are a low income household and are in receipt of certain benefits such as:
+If you have a low income and get certain benefits, such as:

 • Universal Credit